Student Rights and Responsibilities

 -

-An opportunity for the student to make up any assignments and tests missed during the period of suspension or emergency expulsion; and
+An opportunity for the student to make up any assignments and tests missed during the period of suspension or emergency removal; and

 -

 Access to school personnel who can offer support to keep the student current with assignments and course work for all of the student’s regular subjects or classes.
-School personnel will make a reasonable attempt to contact the student or parents within three (3) school business days following the start of the suspension or emergency expulsion and periodically thereafter until the suspension or emergency expulsion ends to:
+School personnel will make a reasonable attempt to contact the student or parents within three (3) school business days following the start of the suspension or emergency removal and periodically thereafter until the suspension or emergency removal ends to:

 -